 Percentage of unwell dogs

-A chi-square test of independence showed that there was statistically significant association between diet type and the percentage of unwell dogs: χ2 (2) = 15.65, p < 0.
+A chi-square test of independence showed that there was a statistically significant association between diet type and the number of unwell dogs: χ2 (2) = 15.65, p < 0.
 0001.
 The effect size was small (Cramer’s V = 0.087).
 There were significant differences (p < 0.05) in the likelihood of being considered unwell between dogs fed vegan and conventional diets, and between dogs fed raw and conventional diets, but not between dogs fed vegan and raw diets.
 Dogs fed both vegan and raw meat diets had less risk of this outcome compared to conventionally fed dogs (Table 16).

-Number of disorders per dog
+Number of disorders per unwell dog

-The number of disorders per dog ranged from zero to eight (Table 17).
-A chi-square test of independence showed that there was significant association between diet type and the number of disorders per dog: χ2(16) = 35.771, p=0.003112.
-The effect size was small

-(Cramer’s V = 0.093).
-There were significant differences (p < 0.05) in the likelihood of increasing numbers of disorders, between dogs fed vegan and conventional diets, and between dogs fed raw and conventional diets, but not between dogs fed vegan and raw diets (Table 18).
-Dogs fed both vegan and raw meat diets had less risk of this outcome compared to conventionally fed dogs.
+The number of disorders per unwell dog ranged from one to eight (Table 17).
+An ANOVA test revealed a significant difference between the number of disorders suffered by unwell dogs, depending on diet type (F = 3.953 (2, 928), p = 0.02).
+The effect size, calculated using eta squared, was 0.008 (small).
+A test of homogeneity of variances indicated that variances were not homogenous.
+Accordingly, a Games-Howell post hoc comparison test was used.
+This revealed that unwell dog fed a raw meat diet suffered less disorders than unwell dog fed a conventional meat diet.
+This difference was statistically significant (p = 0.022).
+Unwell dog fed a vegan diet did not significantly differ in the number of disorders suffered, from unwell dogs fed conventional or raw meat diets.

 Table 17.
-Number of disorders per dog, among 2,054 unreservedly healthy or unwell dogs fed three main diets.
+Number of disorders per unwell dog, among 931 unwell dogs fed three main diets.